 Earn your bachelor’s degree in elementary education at Lynn University and start a successful career as an elementary school teacher, childcare provider or mentor for children in kindergarten through the sixth grade.
-In this elementary education program, you’ll gain a solid foundation for teaching in a classroom setting from professors who are experts in the field.
-You’ll also complete a semester-long internship, where you will have the chance to manage a classroom, create lesson plans and instruct students.
+Learn from our highly acclaimed curriculum, and design your own attention-grabbing lessons.
+Better yet, begin developing your teaching style in every course you take by observing current classroom teachers.

-You may also choose to complete a specialization in early childhood education and learn how to teach children ages three through the third grade.
-Specializations do not add any time to your four-year plan.
+You may also choose to complete five specialization courses in place of your free electives to learn how to teach children ages three through the third grade.

 What you’ll learn in the elementary education degree program

 At Lynn University, we embrace technology by encouraging our students to engage with course content through iPads, and our professors can develop custom course materials.

 In the elementary education program, you will research topics in child development, literacy and classroom management.
 You will complete a clinical internship and gain valuable hands-on learning experiences to help you in your future career.

 Examine a variety of children’s books and make knowledgeable decisions in the selection and use of the books as a result of studying, discussing and using children’s literature in and outside the classroom setting.
 Learn how to integrate literature throughout the curriculum and how to collect an extensive selection of children’s literature for use in your future classrooms.

 Learn balanced approaches, methods and materials appropriate to teaching young students to read.
 Focus on emergent literacy, sequential development of skills, perceptual development, word attack skills, vocabulary, comprehension and oral language development.

 Learn the skills and competencies needed to improve instruction and learning through good classroom management by establishing a learning environment and instructional program that is well-organized and efficient.